Freelunch-AI/docs/design_notes.md

 - __(B)  Outer MLOps CI/CD Loop__: ML Platform Improvement using Base CI/CD.
 ML Platform Engineers improve the ML platform as to increase ML System metrics.
 They also debug the ML  platform in response to ML Practitioners’  complaints and include capabilities requested.
 This loop tests and deploys ML platform services and pipelines.
 This loop should only modify code related to the ML
 Platform. __Freelunch itself helps here.__

     - __(C)  Inner MLOps CI/CD Loop__: ML System Improvement using ML Platform CI/CD.
-ML    Practitioners (lead/manager, engineers, data scientists, subject matter experts and/or annotators ) improve artifacts (e.g., docs, config, data, models, filters, context retrievers, etc) as to increase business metrics, using the ML  platform.
+ML    Practitioners (lead/manager, engineers, data scientists, subject matter experts and/or annotators ) improve artifacts (e.g., docs, config, data, models, pre/post processors, context retrievers, etc) as to increase business metrics, using the ML  platform.
 They also post bugs to the ML platform team.
 This loop tests, evaluates and deploys ML Artifacts.
 This loop shouldn't modify any production code. __Freelunch-built ML platforms help here.__

 __For companies that already have an internal MLOps platform:__ we offer detailed documention, support and free help from our MLOps copilot (Virtual ML Engineer)  to help you make it Freelunch-compatible, so that you can start reaping systematic continuous improvement.